How do you spend your time throughout the day?

 If you’re interested in maximizing your productivity, a time tracking app is a good place to start.
+Or, you can try a timesheet app.
 But it’s not going to be enough for you to reach your full potential.

 You’ll also need a tool like EmailAnalytics to help you track and understand your communication habits.
 With EmailAnalytics, you’ll be able to study metrics like your number of emails sent and received, your average response time, and more.